impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 }
 ```

 This test appears to cover [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L20-L22){:target="_blank" rel="noopener"}.

-We specify the Ruby version and make two executables within RBENV's directory for that version.
-We then run `rbenv rehash` to generate the shims for these two new commands, since the completions for `exec` depend on which shims exist.
-We then run `rbenv completions` for the `exec` command, and lastly we assert that we get both the "--help" completion and the names of the two executables we just installed.
+ - We specify the Ruby version and make two executables within RBENV's directory for that version.
+ - We then run `rbenv rehash` to generate the shims for these two new commands, since the completions for `exec` depend on which shims exist.
+ - We then run `rbenv completions` for the `exec` command.
+ - Lastly, we assert that we get both the "--help" completion and the names of the two executables we just installed.

+### Running a hook and respecting the `IFS` value

 Next test: